renpy/renpy/sphinx/source/screen_special.rst

                 style "nvl_vbox"

             # Display dialogue.
-            for who, what, who_id, what_id, window_id in dialogue:
+            for d in dialogue:
                 window:
-                    id window_id
+                    id d.window_id

                     has hbox:
                         spacing 10

-                    if who is not None:
+                    if d.who is not None:
-                        text who id who_id
+                        text d.who id d.who_id

-                    text what id what_id
+                    text d.what id d.what_id

             # Display a menu, if given.
             if items: